|Mushinkan Kendo no Shiori

 Fumisuyuru (Stuck foot)

-When the feet are inactive - fixed in their position.
+When the feet are inactive or fixed in their position.
+A common condition when standing with both feet flat on the floor.

 Atama - The literal translation is "head".
 As it is used in this section of instruction, it refers to the fist portion of the kote.

-Chudan - Chudan or Chudan-no-kamae is the middle guard position with the shinai held in the center-plane of the body and the tip projecting to the opponent.
+Chudan - Chudan or Chudan-no-kamae is the middle guard position with the shinai held in the center-plane of the body and the tip projecting toward the opponent.

-Fumisuyuru - "Stuck foot" - term used to refer to feet that remain in one position.
+Fumisuyuru - "Stuck foot" - term used to refer to immobile feet.

 Inyo-ashi - The synchronized movement of the feet.